dhellmann/pymotw-3/source/difflib/index.rst

 appending newlines to the control lines it returns because the input lines do not include them.
 Newlines are added to all of the lines when they are printed.
-The output should look familiar to users of subversion or other version control tools.
+The output should look familiar to users of many common version control tools.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'difflib_unified.py'))